arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

   - **Retry**: when the current limit is reached the channel is shut down and re-connected after a short period of time.

 #### Kick-Back Protection
-There is an internal inductive loads kick-back protection with an additional external protection of a 60V, 2A Schottky diode **PMEG6020ER,115**:
+There is an internal inductive loads kick-back protection with an additional external protection of a 60V, 2A Schottky diode **PMEG6020ER**:

 - 12x digital input channels, each is a 680 kΩ and 100 kΩ resistor divider: a 0-24V input is scaled down to 0-3V.
   Although the high-side switches are independent of the digital input channels, it is possible to read the status of the high-side switches through the digital input channels.

 ### Analog Input
-The internal A/D converter of the microcontroller has a range resolution of 12-16 bits, delivering values from 0 to 65535 and being configurable by the user via software.
+The internal A/D converter of the microcontroller has a range resolution of 12-16 bits, delivering decimal values from 0 to a maximum of 65535 and being configurable by the user via software.

 There are three independent analog input channels available.
 Each of them has an analog switch **TS12A44514PWR** which is switching between three modes:

 - **0-10V**:
-The input is connected to a 100 kΩ and 39 kΩ resistor divider: a 0-10V input is scaled down to 0-2.8V.
+The input is connected to a 100 kΩ and 39 kΩ resistor divider.
+A 0-10V input is scaled down to 0-2.8V.
 The input impedance is approximately 28 kΩ.
 - **4-20mA**:
 The input is connected to a 120Ω resistor.
 Having 4-20mA current input for a 0.48V-2.4V voltage.
 - **NTC**: